 As a medievalist by education (MA Medieval Studies and a PhD in Old English literature), I feel the resonances of pre-Fire London keenly.
 Many medieval moments intrude into my tours, but the following tours are set specifically in the pre-Fire period.

 Before the Fire

 A Settlement Called Londinium This is an exploration of the growth of the Roman settlement which became London.
 It shows how a riverside settlement with no status grew to become the capital of the Roman province of Britannia.
-A second tour is planned to explore the rise in bourgeois Londinium in the third century.

 Before the Make-Over This tour tunes into echoes of Plantagenet and Tudor London which resonate in today’s City.
 What’s more, it features two genuinely medieval buildings!